WHITE MOUNTAIN, AZ

 WHEN AND WHERE TO MEET YOUR TEAM

-This is a standard full-team RAVS medical and surgical field teaching clinic.
+This is a standard RAVS medical and surgical field teaching clinic.
 Volunteers of all types are encouraged to apply.
 No prior field experience required.
+Veterinarians, veterinary technicians/assistants and support volunteers are particularly needed.
+We will be running two separate one-week clinics at this location.
+Volunteers may apply to participate in one or both weeks.

-June 7 will be the last working day of the trip.
-Departure time will be dependent on case load and community needs but we will likely not leave the community until late evening on the 7th.
-You may book your flight out of Phoenix any time after 5 AM June 8th.
+March 20 will be the last working day of the trip.
+Departure time will be dependent on case load and community needs, but we can expect to leave the community early evening on the 20th.
+You may book your flight out of Phoenix any time after 5 AM March 21st.
 Please do not book flights earlier than this.
 We expect volunteers to participate for the duration of the clinic.
-You will be responsible for arranging your own accommodations prior to and after the pick-up and drop-off times.
+You will be responsible for arranging your own accommodations prior to and after the arrival and departure times.

 You will be part of a team of volunteers working on the White Mountain Apache Reservation in Arizona.
-We will be providing four days of small animal spay/neuter services and two days of vaccine/wellness services in Whiteriver, AZ. (www.wmat.nsn.us)
+We will be providing four days of small animal spay/neuter services and one day of vaccine/wellness services in McNary, AZ. (www.wmat.nsn.us)

 STUDENT FUNDRAISING COMMITMENT: